L.A. Mix: Biography

-Next, in 1989 they released "Get Loose", which featured rapping by Pauline Bennett (under her stage name Jazzi P) and charted at #25 after they had been diagnosed by the songwriting team of Stock, Aitken and Waterman as being "unlikely to have another hit".
-A fourth single, also released in 1989, "Love Together" featuring Kevin Henry, charted at #66.
+Next, in 1989 they released "Get Loose", which featured rapping by Pauline Bennett (under her stage name Jazzi P) and charted at No. 25 after they had been diagnosed by the songwriting team of Stock, Aitken and Waterman as being "unlikely to have another hit".
+A fourth single, also released in 1989, "Love Together" featuring Kevin Henry, charted at No. 66.
 These four singles were aggregated on the album On the Side, which was released in 1989.

 In 1990, the first of three singles from L.A.
 Mix's second album was released.
 "Coming Back for More", also the title track of the new album, was released as a single.
-The song featured vocals from Franseco (Leslie George), and charted at #50.
-In 1991, "Mysteries of Love", featuring Beverlei Brown on lead vocals, Marcus C on rap and co-production from Andy Whitmore, was released and made #46.
-Their final single, "We Shouldn't Hold Hands in the Dark", also featured vocals from Franseco but also from Juliet Roberts and charted at #69.
+The song featured vocals from Franseco (Leslie George), and charted at No. 50.
+In 1991, "Mysteries of Love", featuring Beverlei Brown on lead vocals, Marcus C on rap and co-production from Andy Whitmore, was released and made No. 46.
+Their final single, "We Shouldn't Hold Hands in the Dark", also featured vocals from Franseco but also from Juliet Roberts and charted at No. 69.
 L.A.
 Mix also produced two UK top 40 singles (one of which was a top ten hit) for Dannii Minogue's 1991 album, Love and Kisses; "I Don't Wanna Take This Pain" and "Jump to the Beat".
 They also produced work for Krush vocalist Ruth Joy, on her 1992 MCA album, Pride and Joy.

 On 2 September 2019, it was announced that Les Adams had suffered a heart attack and died, after having suffered heart problems for some time.